reveng007/DareDevil/README.md

 I changed the string obfuscation part from AES encryption to environmental XOR keying as if I did not do that, this dropper would be flagged by _Floss_ by outputing sentive strings like hardcoded xor keys.
 But in this case, we are using trgt machine's username as xor key, so no need of hardcoding.

 ### Edit:
 But one thing, I found out now, Floss was able to extract AES key not the AES salt/iv though.
 This will still casue pain to BlueTeamers to extract the actual AES salt value, to decrypt the encrypted text.
-But anyways, I will be updating this AES poriton within few days only.
+But anyways, I will be updating this AES portion within few days only.

 ### Resources and Credits: